wangmaolin/rsqp-aws/README.md

 - pycparser

 # CVXPYgen integration plan
-CVXPYgen can use
+CVXPYgen can
-- `./aws/rsqp.cpp` to call FPGA solver
+- use `./aws/rsqp.cpp` to call FPGA solver
-- `./aws/src_helper.py` to compile the problem data P, q, A, l, u to run on the FPGA solver
+- use `./aws/src_helper.py` to compile the problem data P, q, A, l, u to run on the FPGA solver
-- `./aws/osqp_indirect.c` to compile other solver algorithms like conic solver to run on FPGA
+- write a different solver algorithm description like `./aws/osqp_indirect.c` to run other solver on FPGA
 - interfaces for running batch QP solving with multiple solver instances on FPGA?
 - we can keep optimizing the underlying uArch on FPGA and keep the same  interfaces for CVXPYgen